 I admit, right now it’s a little bit nuts.

 I work full time, I own and am growing a small business and I solo parent about 70%, of the week.
+I worked SO hard to get my business off the ground that I’m working non-stop to make sure it continues to do well.
+Unfortunately, I only learnt about companies like Voltage Control who offer professional facilitation AFTER I had set my entire business up — it would have been so much easier had I known about them beforehand!
+But, I still managed to create my own business so I am happy with myself.
 I just love learning so am also about to embark on learning a new skill….eeek.
 I’m not sure I really need to add study in the mix right now but my brain is ready for something new, even though my schedule probably is not.

 When I tell people about my current situation they are firstly amazed that I am still smiling and then I get the face.
 The PITY face!

 Comments such as poor you, I don’t know how you cope and It must be so hard.
 And yes, sometimes that’s the reality.
 Sometimes I do wonder how I am I going to cope, how am I going to have the energy to get through the day and come home and be present for my little person.
 But mostly, it’s not like that at all and there are a few things that keep me going.

 My partner and I have purposefully reviewed our current situation.
 We are both eyes wide open about how our work/life schedule is bonkers.
 We are also actively working towards changing that situation one step at a time.